veeresht/CommPy/README.rst

                 $ sudo easy_install scikit-commpy

 **I would greatly appreciate your feedback if you have found CommPy useful.
-Just send me a mail at veeresht.gmail.com**
+Just send me a mail: veeresht@gmail.com**

 For more details on CommPy, please visit http://veeresht.github.com/CommPy